 For just these 6 it would definitely cost less than $10.
 I only purchased the felt and thread, but I initially bought enough to make about 20 - 25 pages.
 All the other little odds and ends were found in crafting stash.

 What's your favorite page?
 Why?

-Thank you so much for sharing your adorable quiet book with us, Hannah!
+Thank you, Toni, for sharing your super creative and beautiful quiet book with us!

 Have you made a quiet book that you'd like to share?
 Click here for instructions on how to submit your own quiet book!